 Sometimes school and daycare policies interfere with children’s sun safety.
 Many schools treat sunscreen as a medicine and require written permission to use it on a child.
 Some insist that the school nurse apply it.
 Some ban hats and sunglasses.
 Here are a few questions to ask your school:

 Teenagers coveting bronzed skin are likely to sunbathe, patronize tanning salons or buy self-tanning products – all bad ideas.
 Researchers believe that increasing UV exposure may have caused the marked increase in melanoma incidence noted among women born after 1965.
 Tanning parlors expose the skin to as much as 15 times more UV radiation than the sun and likely contribute to the melanoma increase.
-Many chemicals in self-tanning products have not been tested for safety; dihydroxyacetone, a self-tanning chemical most frequently found in these products, is not approved by the FDA for use around the eyes.

 To parents of teens: Be good role models – let your teen see that you protect yourself from the sun.
 Tan does not mean healthy.